MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/new-teams-web.md

 search.appverid: MET150
 f1.keywords:
 - NOCSH
-description: Learn about new Teams for the Web - Overview and prerequisites
+description: Learn about new Teams for Web - Overview and prerequisites
 appliesto:
 - Microsoft Teams
 ms.localizationpriority: high
 ---
-# New Teams for the Web - Overview and prerequisites
+# New Teams for Web - Overview and prerequisites

 >[!Note]
 > The features described in this article are available to [**Teams Public preview**](/microsoftteams/public-preview-doc-updates) and [**Microsoft 365 Targeted release**](/microsoft-365/admin/manage/release-options-in-office-365?view=o365-worldwide#targeted-release) customers only.
 Features and content are subject to change.
 Check back for updates.